rezadwi10/blog/content/posts/node-screenshot-saved-my-day.md

 Technical Documentation is a must-thing which I need to provide as a part of deliverables from technical team.
 <!--more-->
-It is not like when you done coding, making sure it works, write beautiful commit message, push then just let the CI/CD do the works while hoping nothing's gonna bad happen in prod.
+It is not like when you done coding, making sure it works, write beautiful commit message, push then just let the CI/CD do the rest while hoping nothing's gonna bad happen in prod.

 > Prod? the weirdest place where everything used to worked like charms

-In my current organization, I was asked to write structured technical documentation explain purpose of the project?
+In my current organization, I was asked to write structured technical documentation explaining purpose of the project?
 What changes you made?
 How to compile and serve them?
 Lastly, a brief SIT scenario and the result.

 When, I was assigned to do web-based project, sometimes, I need to clearly explain & capture what params I modified in a scrolled screen.
-Actually, I used to steps-scrolled down the screen and then capture the region and then highlighting the changes and then <kbd>ctrl+c</kbd> & <kbd>ctrl+v</kbd> to the docs and keep doing this to the end of the screen.
+Actually, I used to steps-scrolled down the screen and then capture the region and then highlighting the changes and then <kbd>ctrl+c</kbd> & <kbd>ctrl+v</kbd> to docs and keep doing this till the end of the screen.
 It is too time consuming effort for cheap jobs, till I give up and start to find replacement software which can do the job for me effortlessly.